 Microbes are everywhere and are critical for the health of all living organisms, including humans.
 To expose people to their microbial world, We developed mycrobes.org, a website where people can watch the beautiful forms of growing bacteria and fungi that they have cultured themselves.
+We currently collaborate with Melanie Heckman, a science educator at the Fernbank Science Center, to use MYcrobes.org as a part of a learning module for fifth graders called “Meet the Microbes.”
+Last year, through Meet the Microbes and other outreach events, we cultured microbes with over 500 participants.
 We would be happy to come to your school or group to culture microbes and to discuss the importance of microbes in the systems that we study.

 Art and Science

 We are interested in the ways in which science can inform the creation of art and the ways that art can be used to bring scientific concepts to non scientific audiences.
-Below are some of the ways in which we have explored this connection.
-If you would be interested in working as an artist in the lab or in using art-science lessons in your classroom, please contact Dr. Nicole Gerardo.
+Below are some of the avenues through which we have explored this connection.
+If you would be interested in working as an artist in the lab, in using art-science lessons in your classroom or in exploring the art-science connection in other ways, please contact Dr. Nicole Gerardo.

 The Evolution Project.
 As part of the 2015 Atlanta Science Festival, Dr. Gerardo worked with students in her undergraduate evolutionary biology course and with Nancy Lowe, founder of SymbASA.org, to design and implement a project using lineages of drawings to demonstrate how populations change over time.
 In this art-science experiment, members of the Atlanta community copied six shapes from one generation to the next.
 Simple rules, based on evolutionary processes, lead to changes in the populations over time.
 Errors during copying cause mutations, choosing favored shapes represents natural selection, new shapes being added causes migration, and random removal leads to genetic drift.
 At times, whole populations split and diverge, leading to the formation of new species.
 The resulting art piece tells the story of Evolution.
 We are very interested in continuing this project in school settings.